the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-guidance.md

 1. Check if this paper is of interest to review and if you are the right person to review the paper.
 Reviewers do not need to be experts in all respects.
+The editor may ask you to focus on a specific aspect of the paper.
+Alternatively, you may qualify your review with an indication of where you focused your review, if you do not feel you have the necessary expertise to evaluate all aspects of the paper.
 It is a good practice to describe your disciplinary background and expertise in relation to the manuscript you are invited to review.
 If you do not have useful expertise to improve the paper, politely decline.
 If you do not have sufficient time to review the paper, politely decline.
+Recommending other potential reviewers when declining is helpful, but not necessary - a timely accept/decline response to the review request is more important.

 1. Check whether you know the author(s).
 If you do, you might describe how you know the author(s) and ask the editor whether it is appropriate for you to review the paper.